-- i.
-To systematically process complaints received from the Project Affected Persons (PAPs) and other stakeholders and provide a prompt, transparent and fair response and resolution without reprisals; - ii.
+- To systematically process complaints received from the PAPs and other stakeholders and provide a prompt, transparent and fair response and resolution without reprisals; - ii.
 To provide project staff with practical suggestions/feedback that allows them to be more effective, accountable, transparent, and responsive to beneficiaries; - iii.
 Increasing stakeholder involvement in the project - iv.
-The GRM is expected to address 4 types of complaints: Compensation; Environmental issues (e.g. noise, pollution, solid waste management, flora/fauna, etc.); Social issues (Exclusion, Inclusion); Gender Based Violence (GBV); and other.
+The GRM is expected to address 4 types of complaints: Compensation; Environmental issues (e.g. noise, pollution, solid waste management, flora/fauna, etc.); Social issues (Exclusion, Inclusion); GBV; and other.

-7.3 GRM structure
+7.3 GRM Structure

-The SFERP grievance redressal mechanism (GRM) is established at three levels starting from the site, PIU and Project Steering Committee (PSC).
+The SFERP-GRM is established at three levels starting from the site, PIU and Project Steering Committee (PSC).
 The process at each level is defined as under: